-If you’re completing your residency in Ontario, and you’re willing to stick around for another five years after your residency, you may be able to avoid paying any of the principal or interest on your med school federal and provincial loans through the Resident Loan Interest Relief Program by entering into a Physician Return of Service (ROS) agreement.
+If you’re completing your residency in Ontario, and you’re willing to stick around for another five years after your residency, you may be able to avoid paying any of the principal or interest on your medical school federal and provincial loans through the Resident Loan Interest Relief Program by entering into a Physician Return of Service agreement.
 You’ll have to make sure you can abide by all the terms of the agreement (location, duration and other terms).
-Otherwise, you’ll be dropped from the program and will have to pay back your med school loans in full.
+Otherwise, you’ll be dropped from the program and will have to pay back your medical school loans in full.

 Now, build a financial plan that works for you

 Deciding how to finance medical school is just the first of many big financial decisions you’ll make on your journey through medical school and residency, and into practice.
 Now that you’ve started the process, you’ll find out quickly why it’s so important for you to understand the strategies available for financing your medical school education and residency.

 MD Financial is happy to help in this and other ways.
 If you follow the advice in this guide, you’ll likely ace the subject of medical school funding — we only wish we could make it that easy for you to ace your exams!